A patron at the Cambrian Hotel, who goes by the name of “Jeff,” has been exposed as three children in a trench coat pretending to be an adult.

 The incident has sparked a nationwide conversation about the dangers of children pretending to be adults and the need for stricter regulations on pub patrons.

 “This is a serious matter,” said Lisa Chesters.
-“We need to ensure that our pubs are safe spaces for adults only and that children are not able to sneak in and order alcohol.”
+“We need to ensure that our pubs are safe for adults and that children cannot sneak in and order alcohol.”

-In the meantime, patrons of The Cambrian are being advised to keep an eye out for any suspicious-looking trench coats, just in case.
+In the meantime, patrons of The Cambrian are being advised to watch for any suspicious-looking trench coats, just in case.